sourcecrypto/sourcecrypto.github.io/_pages/index.md

 permalink: /
 ---

-**Collecting and Cataloging Quality\Valuable Information, in conjunction with the SuperSource Discord chat.**{: .notice--success}
+**Collecting and Cataloging Quality\Valuable Information, in conjunction with the SuperSource Discord chat.**

 You may have noticed this site going through some transformations lately.
-You can now browse the contents of our discord server, right here from the comfort of this website.
+You can now browse the contents of our discord server, right here from the comfort of this website.{: .notice--success}

 * [Discord Index](http://infominer.id/SourceCrypto/discolog/)
   * [General](discolog/general/)